SheriffAbdullah/WebDevInternSubmission/README.md

 - Most links and buttons are placeholders.
 - External resources (like study materials) are stored on OneDrive.
 - The site is far from perfect, but it represents my first steps in web development.
+- Recently deployed using Surge for free hosting.

 Created by Abdullah Sheriff